rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-application-upgrade-tutorial.md

 ![Publishing a Service Fabric application][image2]

 Now you can click **Publish** in the dialog box.
 You can use [Service Fabric Explorer to view the cluster and the application](service-fabric-visualizing-your-cluster.md).
-The Visual Objects application has a web service that you can go to by typing [http://localhost:8082/visualobjects/](http://localhost:8082/visualobjects/) in the address bar of your browser.
+The Visual Objects application has a web service that you can go to by typing [http://localhost:8081/visualobjects/](http://localhost:8081/visualobjects/) in the address bar of your browser.
 You should see 10 floating visual objects moving around on the screen.

+**NOTE:** If deploying to `Cloud.xml` profile (Azure Service Fabric), the application should then be available at **http://{ServiceFabricName}.{Region}.cloudapp.azure.com:8081/visualobjects/**.
+Make sure you do have `8081/TCP` configured in the Load Balancer (find the Load Balancer in the same resource group as the Service Fabric instance).

 ## <a name="step-2-update-the-visual-objects-sample"></a>Step 2: Update the Visual Objects sample
 You might notice that with the version that was deployed in step 1, the visual objects do not rotate.
 Let's upgrade this application to one where the visual objects also rotate.